joao8698/My_Python_Codes/README.md

 You’ll find various Python scripts organized into folders, each representing different topics, exercises, or projects I worked on during my learning journey.

+**Please note:**
+All comments in the code are written in **Portuguese**.
+If you're not a Portuguese speaker, you may want to translate the comments to better understand the code.

 ## 🚀 How to use

 1. Clone or download this repository.